Information on ACT Exam

 There is also an optional Writing Test.

-In the ACT there are special provisions for the disabled, for homeschoolers, for those residing very far away from a test center, and for those who missed out on the late registration deadline.
+In this test there are special provisions for the disabled, for homeschoolers, for those residing very far away from a test center, and for those who missed out on the late registration deadline.
 There is 'Special Testing', which allows handicapped examinees certain accommodations; and there is also 'Arranged Testing', whereby you can take the test in a non-test-center under a supervisor approved by ACT.

 ACT is a competitor to SAT or the Scholastic Aptitude Test.